iucario/blog/src/data/blog/algorithm/graph.md

 ### Dijkstra's Algorithm

 Find minimum cost from node A to node B. Single source paths.
-No negative paths.

 Algorithm: